PHSI-supplements/labs/lab-templates/documentation/first-time-setup/07-launch-course-container.md

 In the future, if you run a `docker` command and get an error indicating that Docker cannot connect to the Docker daemon or Docker API, the first thing to check is whether Docker is running.
 - On Windows, macOS, and Linux with Docker Desktop, try restarting Docker Desktop.
-- On Linux with Docker Engine, ensure that the Docker Service is running (see XYZ for details).
+- On Linux with Docker Engine, ensure that the Docker Service is running.

 [//]: # (TODO: link to Docker Engine troubleshooting after we create that page.)